Arts and Sciences faculty and students honored for teaching, research, and service to the community

 The Rutgers Board of Trustees Award for Excellence in Research honors faculty members who have made distinguished research contributions to their discipline or society.

-Kenneth D. Irvine, Waksman Institute of Microbiology, Department of Molecular Biology and Biochemistry, was honored for his many significant contributions to our understanding of mechanisms that control organ growth and morphogenesis, which have fundamentally enhanced our understanding of basic principles of embryonic development and growth control.
+Kenneth D. Irvine, Waksman Institute of Microbiology Department of Molecular Biology and Biochemistry, was honored in recognition of his many significant contributions to our understanding of mechanisms that control organ growth and morphogenesis, which have fundamentally enhanced our understanding of basic principles of embryonic development and growth control.

-Scott Thomas, New High Energy Theory Center, Department of Physics and Astronomy, was honored for his distinguished contributions to theoretical particle physics, including his role in the discovery of the Higgs boson, and his ability to translate the deepest and most abstract ideas in high energy theory into predictive search strategies for experimental confirmation of these ideas.
-(Not pictured)
+Scott Thomas (not pictured) , New High Energy Theory Center Department of Physics and Astronomy was honored in recognition of his distinguished contributions to theoretical particle physics, including his role in the discovery of the Higgs boson, and his ability to translate the deepest and most abstract ideas in high energy theory into predictive search strategies for experimental confirmation of these ideas.

 The Rutgers Faculty Scholar-Teacher Award honors faculty members who have made outstanding contributions in research and teaching.
 The award recognizes those who bring together scholarly and classroom activities.

-Eviatar Zerubavel, Department of Sociology, was honored for his highly influential intellectual leadership as the founder of the field of cognitive sociology, and of his ability not only to transmit a body of knowledge but also to show students how to think independently and find their own unique voices.
+Eviatar Zerubavel, Department of Sociology, was honored in recognition of his highly influential intellectual leadership as the founder of the field of cognitive sociology, and of his ability not only to transmit a body of knowledge but also to show students how to think independently and find their own unique voices.

 The Board of Trustees Research Fellowships for Scholarly Excellence honors faculty members who have recently been promoted with tenure and whose work shows exceptional promise.

-Erin R. Vogel, Department of Anthropology, was honored for her wide-ranging contributions to primate ecology and energetics, particularly her theoretical and methodologically sophisticated studies of the dietary habits of orangutans, which have reshaped evolutionary theory.
+Erin R. Vogel, Department of Anthropology was honored in recognition of her wide-ranging contributions to primate ecology and energetics, particularly her theoretical and methodologically sophisticated studies of the dietary habits of orangutans, which have reshaped evolutionary theory.

-The Women’s Global Health Certificate Program, Department of Women’s and Gender Studies, was honored for the Program’s significant and creative contributions to the extension of the University’s educational resources through its partnership with National Nurses United, and its use of creative technologies to foster critical engagement and intergenerational respect between Rutgers students and nurses and health care professionals across New Jersey and beyond.
-Monique Gregory, Mary Hawkesworth, and Suzy Kiefer (pictured left to right) were honored for their instrumental role in establishing the Women's Global Health Certificate Program.
+The Women's Global Health Certificate Program, Department of Women's and Gender Studies , Mary Hawkesworth, Monique Gregory, and Mary Kiefer were honored in recognition of the Program’s significant and creative contributions to the extension of the University’s educational resources through its partnership with National Nurses United, and its use of creative technologies to foster critical engagement and intergenerational respect between Rutgers students and nurses and health care professionals across New Jersey and beyond.

-Carlos Decena, Departments of Latino and Caribbean Studies and Women’s and Gender Studies, was honored for advancing the boundaries of scholarship and research in Ethnic, Queer and Spiritual Studies; and for initiating interdisciplinary collaborations between the Universidad Nacional Autónoma de Mexico and the Institute for Research on Women; for leadership beyond Rutgers as President of the new National Latino Studies Association; and as a Fulbright specialist in Women’s Studies at the Centro Latino-Americano de Economía Humana.
+Carlos Decena, Associate Professor and Chair, Department of Latino and Hispanic Caribbean Studies; and Associate Professor, Department of Women’s and Gender Studies, was honored in recognition for advancing the boundaries of scholarship and research in Ethnic, Queer and Spiritual Studies; and for initiating interdisciplinary collaborations between the Universidad Nacional Autónoma de Mexico and the Institute for Research on Women (IRW), Rutgers University; for leadership beyond Rutgers as President of the new National Latino Studies Association and as a; Fulbright specialist in Women’s Studies at the Centro Latino-Americano de Economía Humana.

-Edward Ramsamy, Africana Studies, School of Arts and Sciences and Graduate Faculty of Geography and Urban Planning and Policy Development, was honored for his outstanding leadership in developing significant academic programs with and for students that advance diversity, equity and inclusion; and distinguished scholarly research on globalization, identity politics, Indian resistance in South Africa, and the history of the civil rights movement in the U.S.
+Edward Ramsamy, Associate Professor and Chair of the Department of Africana Studies, was honored in recognition for outstanding leadership in developing significant academic programs with and for students that advance diversity, equity and inclusion; and distinguished scholarly research on globalization, identity politics, Indian resistance in South Africa, and the history of the civil rights movement in the U.S.